dmparrishphd/DivineProportionsCommentary/Content/3/3/pointOnTwoLines.md

 Point on two lines
 ==================

-Consider the matrix
+Consider the matrix:

     c1   a1   b1

     c2   a2   b2

-Define the matrices
+Define the matrices (which are submatrices of the above matrix):

             b1   c1              a1   c1              a1   b1
     A   =                B   =                C   =